Theemim/GeckoPrefsExporter/README.md

 numPrefsForExport:     3068
 ```

 I'm not worrying about releases or versioning at this point.
-Every version checked in here should be functional and you should use the latest.
+Every version checked in here should be functional and I would recommend that you use the latest.
 If you run into any problems please let me know.

 [Wiki](https://github.com/Theemim/GeckoPrefsExporter/wiki)